-Dental Corporations and registrants who practise dentistry through them are directly subject to certain specific statutory obligations and restrictions under Part 4 of the Health Professions Act (HPA), including:
+Health Profession Corporations and registrants who practise dentistry through them are directly subject to certain specific statutory obligations and restrictions under Part 4 of the Health Professions Act (HPA), including:

 Section 14.1 of the HPA also now specifically confirms that registrants who practise through a dental corporation are not shielded from personal liability for professional negligence, or from the applicability to them of the requirements of the HPA, Dentists Regulation, and BCCOHP’s Bylaws.

-Registrants who are shareholders of a corporation will also be required to provide BCCOHP with an executed copy of the Acknowledgment of Shareholder confirming that they understand this.
+Registrants who are shareholders of a corporation will also be required to provide BCCOHP with an executed copy of the Dentist Acknowledgment of Shareholder confirming that they understand this.